Protect yourself and your partners from sexually transmitted diseases and HIV.

-- Call to confirm walk-in testing hours and potential costs.
+- Call to confirm walk-in testing hours and potential cost.

 How can I prevent STDs and HIV?

-- Use protection, like condoms and dental damns for all types of sex every time.
+- Use protection, like condoms and dental dams, for all types of sex, every time.

 - Ask your partner about their sexual history and testing.

-- Take PrEP (Pre-Exposure Prophylaxis) to prevent HIV infection.
+- Take pre-exposure prophylaxis (PrEP) to prevent HIV infection.